mrocklin/mrocklin.github.io/bio.md

 a for-profit company behind the open source numeric Python ecosystem where I worked on many projects, but mostly [Dask](https://dask.org), a library for parallel computing in Python.
-Then, after five years at Anaconda I moved to NVIDIA, where I lead a team of developers working on Dask, and enabling accelerated computing within Python more generally.
+Then, after five years at Anaconda I moved to NVIDIA, where I led a team of developers working on Dask, and enabling accelerated computing within Python more generally.

+Today I run [Coiled](https://coiled.io) a company whose mission is to provide accessibility to scalable computing to everyone.

 ### Personal